jymeng18/EnviroUp/README.md

 2. **View predictions** - The map will display predicted fire zones with severity levels
 3. **Explore details** - Click on markers to see confidence scores and raw data
 4. **Learn about risks** - Each prediction includes severity assessment and confidence metrics
+5. **Chat with AI** - Use the Gemini AI chatbot to ask questions about wildfires, environmental safety, and climate action

+## AI Chatbot

+The platform features a **Gemini AI-powered chatbot** that provides:

+- **Environmental Education** - Learn about climate change, wildfires, and environmental safety
+- **Wildfire Information** - Get answers about fire prevention, safety tips, and emergency procedures
+- **Interactive Learning** - Ask questions about sustainable development goals and environmental awareness
+- **Real-time Assistance** - Get instant responses to your environmental and safety questions

 ## Machine Learning